mnr/writing-wip/hotmeal.md

 “You said you were getting something to eat.
 But Dakota was cooking a meal.”

-“Dakota was testing to see how the meal worked, not to eat it.
+“Dakota was testing how the meal worked, not to eat it.
 Most of the time, the cooking process didn’t work, and the food was inedible.
 With earlier tests we could see the meal communicate with the oven, but Dakota’s circuit just logged the request.
 The meal assumed everything was fine.
 Most of it came out like old soybeans and congealed fat.
 Nasty stuff.”

 // ---

 At home, Araci is moving chairs for the robot vacuum when his visor announces a call.
 It’s someone using a privacy puppet.

-“Hello Robin,” answers Araci.
+“Hello, Robin,” answers Araci.
 “Is there something new you’d like to discuss?”

 “This isn’t Robin,” says the puppet.
 “I want to help you review your assumptions about Dakota Williams and Robin Lopez.”